 - creative research outputs such as original creative works, live performance of creative works, recorded/rendered creative works and curated or produced public exhibitions and events; and

-- scholarly outputs which are not peer reviewed, such as technical or working papers, scholarly book reviews or legal submissions.
+- non-traditional scholarly outputs which are not peer reviewed, such as technical or working papers, scholarly book reviews or legal submissions.

-- ANU open access publications are made available through the Institutional Research Repository, OpenResearch@ANU.
-OpenResearch@ANU includes scholarly works (ANU Research) and digitised research resources from the ANU Library and Archives (Archival and Rare Collections).
+- ANU open access publications are made available through the Institutional Research Repository, Open Research.
+Open Research includes scholarly works (ANU Research) and digitised research resources from the ANU Library and Archives (Archive and Library Collections).

-- OpenResearch@ANU is managed by the ANU Library, and contains research outputs that are available:
+- Open Research is managed by ANU Library, and contains research outputs that are available:

 Who can deposit?

-- Any staff member (including those holding Honorary status, such as Emeriti and Visitors) and Higher Degree by Research students of the University can submit material to OpenReseach@ANU.
-Undergraduate and Postgraduate by Coursework students can deposit research outputs (such as journal articles, theses).
+- Any staff member (including those holding honorary status, such as Emeriti and Visitors) and Higher Degree by Research (HDR) programs Master of Philosophy, Professional Doctorate, or Doctor of Philosophy.
+Students of the University can submit material to Open Research.
+Undergraduate and Postgraduate by Coursework students can deposit research outputs (such as journal articles, conference posters, theses).